jbrockopp/docs/content/administration/server/_index.md

 $ openssl aes-128-cbc -k secret -P -md sha1
 ```

-### Step 3: Create a Shared Secret for the Worker(s)
+### Step 3: Create a Shared Secret for the Workers

-Create a shared secret used for authenticating communication between workers and the Vela server.
+Create a shared secret used for authenticating communication between workers and the server.

 You can use the [`openssl` command](https://www.openssl.org/) to generate the shared secret: